ABTT Theatre Show Postponement

 Here at the ABTT we are very committed to doing what we can.
 There will be online support and updates throughout the coming months in the run up to the 42nd ABTT Theatre Show in June 2021 at Alexandra Palace.

 If you need help or advice or have any thoughts or ideas as contributors to the industry’s recovery, please get in touch so that we can stand as one to share the opportunities across our community and offer hope to those who need it.
-Now is the time to think about how we can pull together and help each other so please feed your thoughts into us for inclusion by either calling me on 020 7993 4165 or emailing me at email@example.com.
+Contact us on email@example.com

 In closing, let’s be thankful for what we have and bless those who are less fortunate than us.
 Stay safe, stay well and let’s look forward to rebuilding together.